-The used market for BEVs remains extremely challenging.
+The used market for BEVs remains extremely complex.
 There had been signs since October that used volume for BEVs was increasing and concerns that not all of these vehicles were being effectively remarketed.
 However, demand for BEVs had been exceptionally strong and increasing through most of 2022, with no indication of the kind of reductions we have seen in recent weeks.
 Dealer sentiment turned negative for a while, with several organisations persisting with buying bans on BEVs and auction conversion rates remained lower than normal.
 Although it is impossible to isolate the impact of Tesla's well-publicised list price reductions, they came at a time when used values were already coming down and nearly new values were already under increased pressure, following discounting and other new car activity at the end of 2022.
 Although Tesla product was initially hit the hardest and will probably never recover the premium it once attracted, their models are benchmarks for many and have undoubtedly dragged the rest of the BEV market down with them.

-Volume will continue to increase in the coming months, but several models already appear attractively priced following the recent reductions and we expect the rate of used car price falls to slow.
-Buyers are back in the used marketplace and although some remain selective, demand is certainly better than it was a matter of weeks ago.
+Volume will continue to increase in the coming months, but several models already appear very attractively priced following the recent reductions and we expect the rate of used car price falls to slow.
+Buyers are back in the used marketplace and although some remain selective, demand is certainly better than it was a month or two ago.
 Some BEV models appear to have plateaued and look good value against ICE competitors, with used values for many battery electric vehicles now positioned well below conventionally fuelled versions of the same model (where both fuel types are available).
 Conversion rates are expected to continue to increase with many vendors now more realistic with their expectations on these vehicles.
-The select few vendors who were selling heavily discounted batch deals to dispose of volume a month or so ago have ceased this practice and the market looks more rational.
+The select few vendors who were selling heavily discounted batch deals to dispose of volume a couple of months or so ago have ceased this practice and the market looks more rational, although there are still a very small number of individual vehicle examples of what appears to be panic selling.
+However, this needs to be set against the other end of the spectrum where some examples are attracting extremely strong prices - it is not uncommon for performance for BEV models against clean to vary between 80% and 120% over the last 30 days.

-Following the downward movement in prices, nearly new used values for most BEVs are now back below cost new but some models have further to fall, as indicated by our continuing negative editorial adjustments in our forecasts.
+Following the downward movement in prices, nearly new used values for most BEVs are now back below cost new but some models still appear to have further to fall, as indicated by our continuing negative editorial adjustments in our forecasts.
 However, in some cases we have now applied small positive adjustments in the expectation of a modest recovery in values and a realignment against ICE equivalents, or we have not applied the full used value reductions seen to date in our Interproduct reforecasts.
 Supply and demand for BEVs will continue to wax and wane over the longer term, but electricity prices are expected to reduce, consumers retain the desire to reduce emissions and despite the higher capital outlay (in some cases), the cost of ownership situation will remain favourable under any sensible charging regime.
 There is also the prospect of new clean air zones and updates and extensions to the existing schemes, further fuelling demand for lower emission vehicles.
+There are signs now that retail prices are starting to reflect some of the reductions in trade prices as aged stock is disposed of and these cheaper prices are also likely to further stimulate consumer demand.